grdnmsz/unkle_api/README.md

 ```
 git clone https://github.com/grdnmsz/unkle_api.git
 ```
-- Build & fetch docker images (postgres and this nodejs server):
+- Build, fetch and run docker images (postgres and this nodejs server):
 ```
 docker-compose up -d
 ```

-### Creates models and seed the database
+### Creates models and seeds the database
-- Once your images are running, it's now time to seed the database with actual datas from `prisma/seed.js`.
+- Once your containers are running, it's now time to seed the database with actual datas from `prisma/seed.js`.
 - You could not do this more than once since some table keys are unique.
 Type the following in your terminal:
 ```
-docker-compose exec server /bin/sh
+> docker-compose exec server /bin/sh

-npx prisma migrate dev --name init && npx prisma db seed --preview-feature
+> npx prisma migrate dev --name init && npx prisma db seed --preview-feature
 ```

-That's it !
+That's it!
 You're all set.
 For further information about the API itself, please go [there](https://documenter.getpostman.com/view/13245077/TzJsfxoZ)